 - Highest toughness and flexibility at low temperature

-VESTANAT® H12MDI (main component: dicyclyhexylmethane-4,4’-diisocyanate) is a cycloaliphatic diisocyanate with two cyclohexane rings.
+VESTANAT® H12MDI (main component is dicyclyhexylmethane-4,4’-diisocyanate.) is a cycloaliphatic diisocyanate with two cyclohexane rings.
 It resembles the hydrogenated analogue to MDI (methylendiphenylisocyanate).
 Nevertheless, properties of VESTANAT® H12MDI differ a lot from the aromatic MDI.